hashicorp/consul/website/source/docs/guides/windows-guide.html.md

 ---

 # Overview
-For our friends running Consul on Windows, we have good news.
 By using the _sc_ command either on Powershell or the Windows command line, you can make Consul run as a service.
 For more details about the _sc_ command the Windows page for [sc](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682107(v=vs.85).aspx) should help you get started.

-Please remember to create a permanent directory for storing the configuration files, as it would be handy, if you're starting Consul with the _-config-dir_ argument.
+Please remember to create a permanent directory for storing the configuration files.
+It is always advisable to start Consul with the _-config-dir_ option.

-The steps presented here assume, that the user has launched **Powershell** with _Adminstrator_ capabilities.
+The steps presented here , we assume that the user has launched Powershell with _Adminstrator_ capabilities.

-If you come across bugs while using Consul for Windows, do not hesitate to open an issue [here](https://github.com/hashicorp/consul/issues).
+## Running Consul run as a service on Windows

-## Detailed steps involved in making Consul run as a service on Windows
+### Installing Consul as a Service

 Download the Consul binary for your architecture.

-Setup your environmental _path_ variable, so that Windows can find the Consul binary.
-(Will be handy for quick Consul commands) Use the _sc_ command to create a Service named **Consul**, which starts in the _dev_ mode.
+  Use the _sc_ command to create a Service named **Consul**, which starts in the _dev_ mode.

    ```text
    sc.exe create "Consul" binPath="Path to the Consul.exe arg1 arg2 ...argN"